facefunk/wheel.jack/README.md

-# process-video
+# wheel.jack

-process-video is a collection of BASH format shell scripts that convert a directory of video files with inconsistent format and naming conventions to a single unified format and synchronise them to an output directory, possibly on a NAS.
+wheel.jack is a collection of BASH format shell scripts that convert a directory of video files with inconsistent format and naming conventions to a single unified format and synchronise them to an output directory, possibly on a NAS.